 There were also activities by NGOs such as kayaking and a mini-motorcycle exhibition to entertain the masses that showed up at the event.

-According to a statement from the District Office, the event hopes to pull members of the public from other districts to come and visit Temburong, and create more exposure for the products made by the various Village Consultative Councils in Temburong , in turn helping to stimulate the local economy.
+According to a statement from the District Office, the Bangarku Ceria hopes to pull members of the public from other districts to come and visit Temburong, and create more exposure for the products made by the various Village Consultative Councils in Temburon , in turn helping to stimulate the local economy.

 “It is fun seeing Bangar Town so lively,” said Niyut anak Jamo (pictured below), who is a member of the Amo Village Consultative Council.